vacp2p/roadmap/content/rfc/codex/marketplace-and-client-2024q4.md

 `ift:rfc:codex:marketplace-and-client-2024q4`

+UPDATE: This commitment has been deprecated due to Codex taking over their writing raw RFCs.

 Provide the service of writing raw RFCs based on the documentation for Codex Marketplace and Codex Client through discussion and support.